Educational Estimate · No Credit Impact

 What factors affect my credit score the most?

 Payment history (35%) and credit utilization (30%) together account for 65% of your FICO score.
-Reducing utilization below 30% and never missing payments are the two highest-impact actions you can take.
+Reducing utilization and avoiding missed payments are two major scoring factors.